-The Hellbender may be an amphibian known to venture out of the water on occasion, but it can't travel long distances over land to another river or stream.
+The Hellbender is fully aquatic, meaning they do not the water and they cannot travel long distances over land to another river or stream.
 Once sedimentation takes over, they die off, never to return to that river.
 Humans directly contribute in other ways as well when they use rivers for recreation and disturb riverbeds by moving rocks and stirring up mud.
 Today, healthy Hellbender populations are only found at higher elevations in the mountains of National forests, well out of humankind's reach.

-Freshwaters Illustrated filmed the short documentary above, the first ever high definition video of these hidden, nocturnal beasts.
-Sit back and watch and you will be amazed by their natural grace and beauty, and moved by the steep challenge Hellbenders face to survive.
+Freshwaters Illustrated filmed the short documentary above seen above.
+This is the first ever high definition video of these salamanders, and one of the first screenings was right here in our taproom.
 With the help of organizations like Freshwaters Illustrated, the Smithsonian National Zoo and others, they just may survive another millennia if we can protect their remaining habitats.